RedCarlos26/HIGTools/README.md

 # How to use
 - Download the lastest [Meteor Client](https://meteorclient.com/) jar.
-- Paste HIGTools in your `.minecraft/mods` folder where you have installed Meteor.
+- Paste HIG Tools in your `.minecraft/mods` folder where you have installed Meteor.
-- Keep in mind that you need Fabric Kotlin API to load HIGTools.
+- Keep in mind that you need Fabric Kotlin API to load HIG Tools.
 Download it here: [Fabric Kotlin Page](https://www.curseforge.com/minecraft/mc-mods/fabric-language-kotlin/files/all?filter-game-version=2020709689%3A9008)
 - Join the discord for more information on how to use.

 # Features